-Wrexham beat Man Utd but striker Mullin injured
+Wrexham win sees Mullin injured by 'reckless' Man Utd

 Mullin, 28, suffered a punctured lung in a collision with goalkeeper Nathan Bishop, part of a United side mostly comprised of Under-21 players.

+Boss Phil Parkinson subsequently warned Bishop to "steer clear" of Wrexham following the "reckless" challenge.

-Goals from Elliot Lee, Aaron Hayden and Sam Dalby sealed victory for Wrexham.
+Goals from Elliot Lee, Aaron Hayden and Sam Dalby sealed Wrexham's victory.

-Marc Jurado scored in first-half injury time for United, who had Dan Gore, 18, sent-off shortly after the restart.
+Spanish 19-year-old Marc Jurado scored in first-half injury time for United, who had Dan Gore, 18, sent-off shortly after the restart.

-Ryan Reynolds was unable to attend but Wrexham co-owner Rob McElhenney was present as Phil Parkinson's side earned a memorable win in front of a sold-out 34,248 crowd at Snapdragon Stadium in California.
+Ryan Reynolds was unable to attend but Wrexham co-owner Rob McElhenney was present to see his side earned a memorable win in front of a sold-out 34,248 crowd at Snapdragon Stadium in California.

 United boss Erik ten Hag, whose senior players have travelled on to Texas before tomorrow's match against Real Madrid, watched his youthful side's performance from the bench.